hershalot/StumbleChat/README.md

 # WoolyBear (initially called StumbleChat)
-Randomly pair with another user and chat - IOS
+Randomly pair with another user and chat - IOS (Disclaimer - As is this will not be accepted by the AppStore as it violates SAFETY - 1.2 - USER GENERATED CONTENT)

 A basic chat matching application using Firebase.